TamsinHuggins/lab-stocks-UI/README.md

 ## Get dummyData from resources
 Create a new folder in src called data.
-In data, create a js file called dummyData.
-We will use this data to simulate some of the functions of the back end before we build the proper REST calls to the backend.
+In data, create a JavaScript file called dummyData.js We will use this data to simulate some of the functions of the back end before we build the proper REST calls to the backend.

 ```

 // dummyOrders array:
 // Resembles what the backend will return as data, when we make a GET request to /stocks
 // Starts with 3 pre-loaded previous orders